kevinross/remote-gsh/README.md

 *examples.groovy* will show you what you can do with you application using Remote Groovy Shell, it is very simple, just read it!

-Use command below to run this script on the server(Assume that you are using the buily-in Jetty), of course you can use the *rgsh* client :D
+Use command below to run this script on the server(Assume that you are using the buily-in Jetty)

 	curl -X POST "http://localhost/admin/rgsh" -T example.groovy

+Of course you can use the *rgsh* client :D

+	./rgsh example.groovy